Xavier University of Louisiana: High school era

 The high school opened on 27 September 1915 as Southern University of New Orleans, later re-named after Francis Xavier (the namesake of Katharine's father).
 In May 1916, it was incorporated under the title, "Sisters of the Blessed Sacrament for Indians and Colored People, of Louisiana," according to the laws of the state, and the new name, "Xavier University", was cut into the stone slab above the main entrance.
 (The high school, Xavier Prep, remained in operation until 2013; today, St. Katharine Drexel Preparatory School operates from the same location.)
+The original campus consisted of the main Administration Building and a Convent for the Sisters.

-In 1917, Xavier expanded to include a normal school to provide training for black teachers, as Archbishop James H. Blenk was eager for graduates to teach at six planned new black parishes.
+In order to secure the standard of excellent required by the faculty for graduation, students were not enrolled beyond the eleventh grade, therefore, the first Xavier High School graduates, twenty-five in number, received their diplomas in June 1917.
+In September 1917, Xavier expanded to include a normal school to provide training for black teachers, as Archbishop James H. Blenk was eager for graduates to teach at six planned new black parishes.
+As described in a 1917 Xavier Bulletin, "Xavier University, located on the site of "Old Southern University," 5100-16 Magazine Street, is a school for higher education of Colored youths and girls.
+The curriculum comprises a four years' high school course supplemented by a post-graduate course of two years.
+The latter includes a junior normal period of two semesters, and a senior normal of two semesters.
+A thorough course in theory and art of teaching, embracing pedagogical subjects, intellectual, physical and manual, is pursued.
+The graduate student of the normal course is entitled to a diploma from Xavier University, which is recognized by the Board of Education of the State of Louisiana, and upon which the said Board issues a certificate of eligibility to teach in the City of New Orleans."
 On September 9, 1921, the Louisiana Department of Education officially recognized "Xavier University" as a State Approved High School.
 By 1922, the school was described as the only Catholic institution in the United States that offered "a full four years' high school course to colored boys."
 While this may not be true, Xavier University was by far the most prominent Catholic institution offering such educational opportunities at the time.